Selective Randomization Inference for Adaptive Experiments: Introduction

 \subsection{Organization of the Article}

-In Section~\ref{sec:notation}, we introduce our notation for the variables in a general adaptive study with multiple stages and describe their relationships using a directed acyclic graph.
-In Section~\ref{sec:selective-inference}, we formally define the selective randomization p-value and explain how it can be used to estimate and construct confidence intervals for a homogeneous treatment effect.
-In Section~\ref{sec:computation}, we propose two Monte Carlo approximation strategies to compute the p-value: rejection sampling and Markov Chain Monte Carlo.
-In Sections~\ref{sec:simulation-study} and \ref{sec:real.data}, we illustrate the validity of our method using synthetic and real-world data.
+Section~\ref{sec:notation} introduces our notation and causal graphical framework for a general adaptive study with multiple stages.
+Section~\ref{sec:selective-inference} formally defines the selective randomization p-value, \revc{discusses under which conditions it is computable} and explains how it can be used to estimate and construct confidence intervals for a homogeneous treatment effect.
+In Sections~\ref{sec:simulation-study} and \ref{sec:real.data}, we illustrate the validity of our method using simulations and real-world data.
 We conclude with a discussion on future research questions in Section~\ref{sec:discussion}.
-Proofs as well as further results and details about the simulation studies are deferred to the appendix.
+The Supplementary Material contain technical proofs, Monte Carlo methods for computing the selective randomization p-value, and details about the simulation study.